 - 5.16 After the Council has received and registered a planning application, we will carry out a period of consultation where views on the proposed development can be expressed. - 5.17 Planning applications are published online.
 The Council's website has a range of information on the planning applications' process and guidance notes on how to make an application.
-Public Access12 allows users to search for planning applications, view details and decisions. - 5.18 Web-users are also able to access a range of information for their area, including selected planning information using the 'West Oxfordshire Information Map' available on the Council's website13.
+Public Access11 allows users to search for planning applications, view details and decisions. - 5.18 Web-users are also able to access a range of information for their area, including selected planning information, using 'My West Oxfordshire' part of the Council's website.
 Free web access is available at public libraries and at the planning office. - 5.19 Once an application is registered, a site notice is displayed at a suitable location nearby and a local advertisement placed in the local press for major or more sensitive applications.
-The case officer may, where they consider it appropriate, also post a copy of the site notice to some of the neighbours who may not have seen the site notice.
-A weekly list of new planning applications is published on the Council's website.
+A weekly list of new planning applications is published on the Council's website. - 5.20 Consultations are carried out with statutory bodies (e.g. the Environment Agency) and with other Council departments to obtain views on drainage, pollution, health and safety and other technical matters.
+The views of local or national amenity, conservation and environmental groups will also be sought where they have an interest.
+All new developments need access to essential services and essential service providers will be consulted on significant major applications.

-12 https://publicaccess.westoxon.gov.uk/online-applications/
+11 https://publicaccess.westoxon.gov.uk/online-applications/